gisma/meteoGermany/README.md

-# meteoGermany
+# meteoGermany - climate  data interpolation pipeline

-# Climate Interpolation Pipeline

 This project implements a robust, reproducible pipeline in R for spatial interpolation of daily climate variables using Kriging with external drift (elevation).
 It is designed for high-resolution gridding of climate parameters from station data across Germany or its subregions.